andrewdalpino/UltraZoom/README.md

 ### Pretraining

-Ultra Zoom is trained in two stages.
+Ultra Zoom™ is trained in two stages.
 The first stage focuses on building a foundation model for fine-tuning.
 It aims to jointly minimize the Pixel Loss with high and low frequency perceptual losses from the perspective of a pretrained VGG19 image classifier.
 To start training with the default settings, add your training and testing images to the `./dataset/train` and `./dataset/test` folders respectively and call the pretraining script like in the example below.
 If you are looking for good training sets to start with we recommend the `DIV2K` and/or `Flicker2K` datasets.

 ```sh
 python pretrain.py